SKI SUPERPIPE – TARGETING BEIJING 2022

-She came from behind to win Dew Tour's modified superpipe competition in Breckenridge, CO, beating teammate and Olympic champion Cassie Sharpe.
+She came from behind to win Dew Tour's modified superpipe competition in Breckenridge, CO, besting teammate and Olympic Champion Cassie Sharpe.

 And carried the Dew Tour momentum into her first-ever X Games and found her way onto the podium with a bronze medal and a fourth place finish at the 2019 FIS World Championships.

 With unlimited athleticism and youthful desire, she’s set her sights on reaching the podium in Beijing 2022 in her Olympic debut for Canada.